How to calm wedding nerves

 In addition to working with a therapist or confiding in friends to help cope with pre-wedding jitters, you can also employ the following wellness techniques:

 - Restorative yoga.
-Engage in restorative yoga on a consistent basis to help calm your nerves.
+Engage in restorative yoga consistently to help calm your nerves.
 Yoga poses should be focused on deep breaths to soothe your mind.
 You'll find that you're more connected with your body and mind.

 - Breathing exercises.
 Breathing exercises can help change your internal state within a matter of a few minutes.
 Why?
-Because it calms the nervous system.
-Try taking 10 deep, slow breathes at a time, focusing your attention on the present moment.
+Because they calm the nervous system.
+Try taking ten deep, slow breathes at a time, focusing your attention on the present moment.

 - Drink anti-inflammatory beverages.
-Anti-inflammatory drink, such as turmeric lattes, can help reduce your anxiety.
+Anti-inflammatory drinks, such as turmeric lattes, can help reduce your anxiety.
 Magnesium vitamin B complex supplements also do the trick.
-You'll notice you're calmer and able to more effectively deal with daily stressors.
+You'll notice you're calmer and able to deal with daily stressors more effectively.

 - Meditation.
-Meditation has been proven to reduce anxiety and depression when practiced on a daily basis.
-There are two different types of meditation people use -- concentration meditation and mindfulness meditation.
+Meditation has been proven to reduce anxiety and depression when practiced daily.
+There are two different types of meditation people use — concentration meditation and mindfulness meditation.
 Both are effective in helping you to feel calmer.

-It's important to also minimize any other stressors in your life so that you can reduce your stress and anxiety.
+It's important to also minimize any other stressors in your life to reduce your stress and anxiety.
 What's more, don't be afraid to ask for help if you feel overwhelmed.

 Don't overthink it

 Remember that pre-wedding jitters are totally natural.
 Everyone experiences them.
-But, to overcome pre-wedding jitters, it's essential that you draw on your support system, whether it be natural supports, such as friends and family, or more formal supports, such as a therapist.
-You can also incorporate wellness techniques into your daily life to ease your anxiety and stress, whether it be yoga or meditation.
-Pre-wedding jitters are temporary, too -- once you've tied the knot, you'll feel so much more relaxed!
+But, to overcome pre-wedding nerves, it's essential that you draw on your support system, whether it be natural supports, such as friends and family, or more formal supports, such as a therapist.
+You can also incorporate wellness techniques into your daily life to ease your anxiety and stress, such as yoga or meditation.
+Pre-wedding jitters are temporary, too — once you've tied the knot, you'll feel so much more relaxed!